Socketlike/SpotifyModal/README.md

 </p>

 <p align="center">
-  A Post-SWC Replugged plugin that shows a little modal on your user dock that lets you see & control what you're playing on Spotify.
+  a post-swc Replugged plugin that shows a little modal on your user dock that lets you see & control what you're playing on Spotify.
 </p>